Albert0i/MongoDB-aggregation-pipeline/README.md

 > —both when the tide ebbed, and when it flowed again—

+### I. Quiz
+1. How many users are active ?
+2. What is the average age of all users ?
+3. List the top 5 most common favorite fruits among the users ?
+4. Find the total number of male and female ?
+5. Which country has the highest number of registered user ?
+6. List all unique eye color present in the collection ?
+7. What is the average number of tags per user ?
+8. How many users have 'enim' as one of their tags ?
+9. What are the name and age of user who are inactive and have 'velit' as a tag ?
+10. How many users have a phone number starting with '+1 (940)' ?
+11. Who has registered the most recently ?
+12. Categorize users by their favorite fruit ?
+13. How many users have 'ad' as the second tag in their list of tags ?
+14. Find user have both 'enim' and 'id' as their tag ?
+15. List all the companies located in USA with their corresponding user count ?
+16. Lookup exercise.

-### I. Semantics
+### II.
+Semantics

-SQL Server brings in their unparalleled power in the complete arbitrary of connecting tables from databases without the least taint of difficulty.
-All this empowers administrators in solving complex analytic and statistic issues at large.
-We write SQL and thus think in SQL regularly without second thought and tend to profess that it is the most natural and even the only way of doing things.
-Not until the dawn of NoSQL database, do people realize that there is another approach to organize, access and connect the data.
+[Relational Database](https://www.oracle.com/database/what-is-a-relational-database/) brings in their unparalleled power in the complete arbitrary of connecting tables among databases without the least taint of awkwardness.
+All and all empowers developers in solving complicated analytic and statistic issues at large.
+People writes [SQL](https://www.w3schools.com/sql/sql_intro.asp) and thus thinks in SQL regularly without second thought and been tempted to profess that it is the most natural and even the only way in solving problemss.
+Not until the dawn of [NoSQL Database](https://aws.amazon.com/nosql/), do people aware and become palpable of the existence of other approach to organize and manipulate the data.

-First things first, to test drive the following statement against Oracle: database:
+First things first, to test drive the following statement against [Oracle: 19c](https://docs.oracle.com/en/database/oracle/oracle-database/19/index.html):
 ```sql
 EXPLAIN PLAN FOR
 SELECT sex, round(birdat/10000), count(*), round(avg(mthsal), 2)